makedeb/makedeb/README.md

 ## Sponsors
 Thank you to the following companies who have generously given resources to help the makedeb project:

-- [GitBook](https://www.gitbook.com/): For documentation hosting.
+[GitBook](https://www.gitbook.com/): For documentation hosting.
 GitBook lets you create your own documentation in multiple formats, including Markdown and a WYSIWYG editor.
 GitBook also natively integrates with other services such as GitHub and Google Analytics.

+[Inedo](https://inedo.com/): For their universal package manager and Docker registry tool, [ProGet](https://inedo.com/proget).
+ProGet is used in the makedeb project to manage both Debian packages and Docker images.
+In addition, ProGet also supports private repositories and registries, as well as numerous package formats, including RPM, NuGet, and npm.